HowdyMoto/CircuitPython-Utilities/README.md

 # Usage

 This set of utilities is based on standards that Adafruit uses on their boards.
-Adafruit names their pins consistently on all of their boards, and I assume their pin names in the code below.
+Adafruit is pretty (bot not totally) consistent in naming pins on their boards, so I assume their pin names in the code below.
+As I learn what naming patterns other manufacturers use, I'll add them.

 For example, to see if a board has a built-in ambient light sensor, I look for a pin called `LIGHT`, which is what Adafruit uses on all of their boards that have built-in ambient light sensors.
 Unexpected Maker names these pins `AMB`.